This recipe utilizes chick pea flour and whole wheat flour with corn for a tasty snack item. Can be served with chutney. Makes 24- 30 small fritters.

 • ½ teaspoon baking powder

-This recipe is an edited contribution for the Sivananda Gurugram, sourced from The Yoga Cookbook: Food for Body and Mind – Recipes from the Sivananda Yoga Vedanta Centres” 1999.
+Source: The Yoga Cookbook.
+Vegetarian Food for Body and Mind.
+Recipes from the Sivananda Yoga Vedanta Centres.
+1999.